CSC207-2022F-UofT/course-project-zuck-s-children/README.md

 to make a chat with other users.

 #### Study Spot
-The program uses the algorithm to make a recommendation of study spot in a chat room.
+As a part of that chat room functionality, the program uses the algorithm to make three recommendations of study spot in a chat room.
 It takes account preference of both users in a room.

 #### Notification
 <img width="450" alt="Screen Shot 2022-12-05 at 9 26 02 AM" src="https://user-images.githubusercontent.com/107783734/205661460-af741a56-517a-4c72-9927-7709a82ecb20.png">
 When there is a new match or a new message, the program creates a notification to notify the user about a new update.
+## Clear Notification & Navigating to a chat room
 Users are able to view all notifications and clear all notifications.
+Moreover, after selecting a message notification, you can open the corresponding chat room directly through the notification.

 ## About Us